This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 The deal with Lori never closed.
 Since airing, the company has begun donating Tush Babies to the LENN Foundation to help support children with cerebral palsy.
 Apparently, she taped her segment just after her Kickstarter and IndieGoGo campaigns funded (June, 2018), so money became a non issue.
 They didn’t air her segment until the following year.
 There have been many knock-offs of this product and Tammy has had to defend her IP multiple times.

 They introduced new products, too.
 The company now sells changing mats, pacifier protectors, tote bags and “manny packs.”
-As of August, 2022, the company is still in business and does $4 million in annual revenue.
+As of April, 2024, the company is still in business and has over $11 million in lifetime sales.